Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 1. `ResponseHandler`: The component in charge of handling response messages from other chains

-2. `SubscriptionService`: The component in charge of handling version subscription notifications from other chains
+2. `SubscriptionService`: The component in charge of handling version subscription notifications from other chains.

----